-In 2025, ESI Energy Services, Inc. expects to focus on the development, sales, and manufacturing of innovative products specifically tailored to the solar industry.
-Demand for these products has been robust, with sales of new equipment up 297% in 2024 compared to 2023, exceeding expectations both domestically and internationally.
-To meet this growing demand, ESI added its first international dealership on March 26, 2024, marking a significant milestone in the Company's global expansion.
-ESI continues to onboard additional international dealers and has established manufacturing partnerships in both domestic and international markets.
-This expanded manufacturing capacity not only meets current demand but also positions ESI to further expand its international dealership network.
+In 2025, ESI Energy Services, Inc. focused on the development, sales, and manufacturing of innovative products specifically tailored to the solar industry.
+Demand for these products remains robust.
 ESI plans to continue broadening its product offerings, aiming to solidify its presence in key markets and drive growth.